Home / Education / Continuing Education Opportunities / Compassion Cultivation Training for Physicians and Psychologists

 Audience

 This CCT™ course is specifically designed to support physicians and psychologists who want to engage compassion for themselves and improve their relationships with others.
-For this Spring 2025 session, registration is limited to physicians and psychologists.
+For this session, registration is limited to physicians and psychologists.
 We welcome our physicians and psychologists colleagues from other Medical Institutions to join us.
-This will be a hybrid course with the onsite portion at Li Ka Shing Center on Stanford University campus.
+This is a hybrid class; learners may attend in-person on the Stanford campus, or via Zoom videoconferencing.

 Accreditation Statement